AddressFinder/addressfinder-woocommerce/readme.txt

 == Changelog ==
+= 1.4.7 =
+* Confirm compatibility with Wordpress 5.7
 = 1.4.6 =
 * Confirm compatibility with Wordpress 5.6
-* Confirm compatibility with WooCommerce 4.8.0
 = 1.4.5 =
 * Confirm compatibility with Wordpress 5.5.1
 * Confirm compatibility with WooCommerce 4.4.1